 - Danger of explosion if battery is incorrectly replaced.
-Replace only with the same or equivalent type. - Insert the batteries making sure the polarities correctly match the ⊕ and ⊖ marks inside the battery compartment. - Batteries of different types have different properties, therefore do not mix batteries of different types. - · Do not mix new and old batteries. - This may shorten the life of new batteries or may cause old batteries to leak. - Remove the batteries from the remote control once they have run out, as leaving them in can cause them to leak. - Battery fluid from leaked batteries is harmful to skin, therefore ensure you wipe them first and then remove them using a cloth. - The batteries included with this projector may run down in a short period, depending on how they are kept.
+Replace only with the same or equivalent type. - Batteries of different types have different properties, therefore do not mix batteries of different types. - Do not mix new and old batteries. - This may shorten the life of new batteries or may cause old batteries to leak. - Remove the batteries from the remote control once they have run out, as leaving them in can cause them to leak. - Battery fluid from leaked batteries is harmful to skin, therefore ensure that you first wipe them and then remove them using a cloth. - The batteries included with this projector may run down in a short period, depending on how they are kept.
 Be sure to replace them as soon as possible with new batteries. - Remove the batteries from the remote control if you will not be using the remote control for a long time. - Comply with the rules (ordinance) of each local government when disposing of worn-out batteries.